 On the contrary, there are two kinds of bacteria mixed in the yogurt.
 The large and rod shaped bacilli (either L. bulgaricus or Lactobacillus acidophilus) and cocci chains of Streptococcus thermophilus.
 These good bacteria are imbedded in the milk protein called casein.

-So to explain this simply, yogurt has live, beneficial bacteria added to the milk.
-However with the rising issues of some people not being able to tolerate milk products.
+A simple explanation is that yogurt has live, beneficial bacteria added to the milk.
+However, with the rising issues of some people not being able to tolerate milk products.
 This process is being brought into coconut milk and soy milk.
 These products being plant based have less allergic affects.
 Always to remember to purchase organic products.
 Sometimes even if people are not able to tolerate many dairy products can find yogurt tolerable because of the fermentation process and addition of beneficial bacteria.
-There is also for people who just have a lactose intolerance, lactose free yogurt.
+The non-dairy version are best for people who have a lactose intolerance.
+There is also a lactose free yogurt available.